carlagesa/Quizwebsite/README.md

 ## Description

-<p>This is a school quiz website which aims to help students farmiliarise themselves with exam content and
-gain exam confidence hence producing excellent grades.</p>
+This is a school quiz website which aims to help students farmiliarise themselves with exam content and gain exam confidence hence producing excellent grades.

 ### Features
 >